scikit-image/scikit-image/doc/source/install.rst

 If you experience the error ``Error:unable to find vcvarsall.bat`` it means that your computer does not have recommended compilers for python.
-You can download and install Windows compilers from `here <goo.gl/s8p9Y3>`_  or correctly configure distutils to use the C compiler.
+You can download and install Windows compilers from `here`_  or correctly configure distutils to use the C compiler.
 Modify (or create, if not existing) the configuration file ``distutils.cfg`` (located for example at ``C:\Python26\Lib\distutils\distutils.cfg``) to contain::